-The following list of minimum requirements will assist cultural resource use permittees in preparing applications:
+The following list of minimum requirements will assist permit holders in preparing applications (see also Appendix 2, Individual Permit Qualifications Quick Guide).

 1. Organizational Qualifications

 Applications must show the applicant's organizational ability to accomplish work of the type and scope proposed.
 A summary of organizational experience should be submitted providing the following minimum information: